replicate/keepsake/web/docs/tutorial.md

     train(args.learning_rate, args.num_epochs)
 ```

-Notice there are two statements in this training code that call Replicate, highlighted.
+Notice there are two highlighted lines that call Replicate.
+They don't affect the behavior of the training – they just save data in Replicate to keep track of what is going on.

 The first is `replicate.init()`.
 This creates an **experiment**, which represents the training run.
-This is called just once in your training script at the start so you can pass your hyperparameters.
+This is called once at the start so you can pass your hyperparameters.

 The second is `experiment.commit()`.
-This creates a **commit** within the experiment, which saves the exact state of the filesystem at that point (code, weights, Tensorboard logs, etc), along with some metrics you pass to the function.
+This creates a **commit** within the experiment, which saves the filesystem at that point and any metrics you pass to the function.

-An experiment will typically contain multiple commits to save the progress of your training script over time.
-You'll usually commit just after you've saved your model weights or some other artifact, at the end of an epoch or every few iterations.
+**Each commit is a complete snapshot of the filesystem at that point.** All your code, weights, Tensorboard logs, and so on are all saved.
+This means once you've found that precise checkpoint that produces the best results, you can get back to that point.

+**Each experiment contains multiple commits.** You typically save your model periodically during training, because the best result isn't necessarily the most recent one.
+You commit to Replicate just after you save your model, so it can keep track of these versions for you.

 ## Install the dependencies